Helping Samsung speak the language of the masses.

 Research and Design Systems

-Samsung aims to provide its smartphone customers with consistent and delightful experiences and recognized the increasing importance of content UX for localization.
-In a bid to increase its appeal in the Indian subcontinent, the design team at Samsung aimed to conduct research and analysis to come up with a strategy for localized content in Hindi, Bengali and Marathi.
+Samsung aims to provide its smartphone customers with consistent and delightful experiences, and recognized the increasing importance of content UX for localization.
+In a bid to increase its appeal in the Indian subcontinent, the design team at Samsung set out to conduct research and analysis to come up with a strategy for localized content in Hindi, Bengali and Marathi.

 Having Samsung’s mobile interface, OneUI, understand and cater to the demographic needs of vernacular India was a big step towards solidifying its customer base and loyalty in the subcontinent.
 This project generated insights and strategy that their team could use while tailoring the operating system for the nuances, needs, and context of the target audience.

 There were three primary sources of data and knowledge planned.
 First, I carried out a deep-dive UX analysis of 7 core system apps across Samsung and 5 other competitors, to understand how well they currently did localized content and identify possible hurdles.

 Next, a focus group discussion was carried out for audience insights and demographic need analysis, with participants picked from Lucknow, Kolkata and Kolhapur, three major cities in the Hindi, Bengali and Marathi regions of India.